When Love Becomes Obsession

 An obsession is like a race car accelerating in a museum towards a priceless painting.
 If your partner exhibits obsessive behavior, pump the brakes and unfasten your seatbelts.
 Try to exit as safely as possible before colliding with emotional airbags.

 A masterpiece is not created overnight.
 It takes time to stretch the canvas, choose a color pallet, compose, light, and paint the subject.
-For your masterpiece of true love, put forth similar effort.
+For your masterpiece of true love, put forth a similar effort.
 Then you and others will admire your healthy relationship as a work of art.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-You may sponsor specific articles, remit a small donation, or leave an encouraging comment to keep the work going.
-Visible content is optimized for device size.
+To support the writing of useful articles about mental health, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.

 Guest-author Dr. Bilal Zafar is a Certified Medical Practitioner and a Resident Psychiatrist.